Hank Williams Jr. Bluntly Warns He’s Got Plenty Left To Give In Hard-Hitting Song

 The lyrics of the song detail Hank Jr.’s painfully honest appraisal of his self‑described dry spell from making hits.

-He also refers to current country stars Alan Jackson, Travis Tritt, Garth Brooks and John Michael Montgomery’s noticeable success on the same charts he used to dominate.
+He also referred to country stars Alan Jackson, Travis Tritt, Garth Brooks and John Michael Montgomery’s noticeable success on the same charts he used to dominate.

 According to Dennis Hannon of Curb Records, Hank Jr. asked one of the men he references in the tune to join him for the ending of the music video to “make sure the viewers didn’t take Hank literally.
 He’s obviously very happy for Alan Jackson, Garth Brooks and John Michael’s success.
 We felt having one of them in the video could deflate any controversy, if you will.”

 Plus, it was fun!
-Jackson and Williams are good pals and when it came time to ask Jackson, Brooks, Montgomery, or Tritt to be in the video, Jackson was a no brainer!
+Jackson and Hank Jr. are good pals and when it came time to ask Jackson, Brooks, Montgomery, or Tritt to be in the video, Jackson was a no brainer!

 The country outlaw left it a mystery as to who would be joining him on that pier to fish.
 Fans didn’t even know the man was Alan Jackson until he sat down next to Hank Jr.